arthurcgc/k3s/README.md

-# my k3s local config
+# K3s Home Setup Config
 I prefer using config.yaml, all the other options to bootup k3s seem too chaotic for me

 # Usage